Maaxed/TextureCombiner/README.md

 ### Default Operators

 - `texturecombiner:layers`:
 	Place multiple textures on top of each other.
 	The inputs are ordered from the back to the front.
 	Options:
 	- `"overwrite"`: true / false (default: false)
-		When set to false, the pixels of all layers will be blended together When set to true, semi-transparent pixels will overwrite pixels from lower layers
+		When set to false, the pixels of all layers will be blended together
+		When set to true, semi-transparent pixels will overwrite pixels from lower layers
-- `"texturecombiner:grayscale"`:
+- `texturecombiner:grayscale`:
 	Creates a grayscale copy of the input texture.
 	Exacly one input should be supplied.
 	No options available
-- `"texturecombiner:rotate"`:
+- `texturecombiner:rotate`:
 	Creates a rotated copy of the input texture.
 	Exacly one input should be supplied.
 	Options:
 	- `"rotation"`: -90 / 0 / 90 / 180 (mandatory)
 		The desired rotation angle (clockwise)
-- `"texturecombiner:mirror"`:
+- `texturecombiner:mirror`:
 	Creates a mirrored copy of the input texture.
 	Exacly one input should be supplied.
 	Options:
 	- `"mirror"`: "horizontal" / "vertical" (mandatory)
-		When set to "horizontal", left and right will be flipped When set to "vertical", top and bottom will be flipped
+		When set to "horizontal", left and right will be flipped
+		When set to "vertical", top and bottom will be flipped

 ### Combining operations